emkcloud/livewire-tweak/docs/contents/flux-prefix.md

 ## Dynamic Prefix

-The management of the standard prefix appends a suffix to the default path, and this remains valid throughout the entire Laravel project.
+The management of the standard prefix appends a suffix to the default path, and this remains valid in the all Laravel project.
 For a more dynamic approach, consider using the 'custom' options described in this documentation:

 ## Variables